Turmeric, ginger, garlic, cinnamon, and cayenne are the spice cabinet’s mighty five.

-Let’s start with Turmeric; the spice that makes Indian food yellow.
-The active ingredient in turmeric is a group of compounds known as curcuminoids or collectively as curcumin.
-It’s really what gives turmeric its superstar status in the spice world.
-Research on curcumin shows its effects on regulatory mechanisms and the preventer of cancer, neurological, inflammatory diseases.
-We’re going to be talking a lot about inflammatory diseases because actually every disease is in a certain way an inflammatory disease.
-Andrew Wile, America’s integrative medical authority says three reasons to incorporate Turmeric to your diet are to prevent Alzheimer’s, arthritis and cancer.
+Andrew Weil, America’s integrative medical authority says three reasons to incorporate turmeric into your diet are to prevent Alzheimer’s, arthritis, and cancer.
 How do you get turmeric in your diet?
-You can sprinkle it on scrambled eggs or make a turmeric tea?
+You can sprinkle it on scrambled eggs or make turmeric tea.
 I take turmeric as a supplement largely because as great as it is, it’s not well absorbed.

-- Cinnamon.
-A 2004 study showed that cinnamon actually improves blood sugar, glucose and lipids of people with type two diabetes.
+A 2004 study showed that cinnamon actually improves blood sugar, glucose, and lipids of people with type 2 diabetes.
 In the eleven years since this study was done, not all studies have duplicated this.
 Some have shown great results with cinnamon, some have not.
-However, there’s just no downside to using it and there’s potentially lots of upsides.
+However, there’s just no downside to using it and there are potentially lots of upsides.
 There’s a meta-analysis of all the studies of cinnamon use in type two diabetes, and on the whole, they’re very positive.
 Here again the effect of cinnamon tea on postprandial, just means after eating, postprandial glucose simply means your blood sugar after you eat and cinnamon has a nice muting effect on that.
-Here again, more experimental evidence, more reviews and here once again, big surprise, turns out that cinnamon may also have some anti-cancer properties which is a very nice little side benefit so if you’re taking it for blood sugar oh look at this, it may also have some effects on cancer cells, not a bad side effect.
+Here again, more experimental evidence, more reviews, and here once again, big surprise, turns out that cinnamon may also have some anti-cancer properties which is a very nice little side benefit so if you’re taking it for blood sugar oh look at this, it may also have some effects on cancer cells, not a bad side effect.

 By Jonny Bowden, PhD, CNS aka “The Nutrition Myth Buster”™